-Done right, both vegan and vegetarian eating will get you a lot of key nutrients, especially vitamins A, C, E, potassium, and folate, along with loads of healthy fat and fiber (1,2,3,4).
+Done right, both a vegan and vegetarian diet will get you a lot of key nutrients, especially vitamins A, C, E, potassium, and folate, along with loads of healthy fat and fiber (1,2,3,4).
 That's because plants, especially fruits and veggies, tend to be some of the most nutrient-dense foods we know of.

 But when it comes to balancing your vegan macros, mainly protein intake, vegetarianism may have a clear advantage.
 Plants are not typically a protein dense food, but dairy and eggs are.

 Of course there is a difference between loading up on cheesy vegetarian dishes and opting for more quality choices.

 Including some options like low fat yogurt, cottage cheese, milk, and eggs with meals and snacks can significantly boost vegetarians protein intake.
 Plus, they are a source of complete proteins and contain other key nutrients often lacking in plants like calcium and vitamin D (5).

 However, high protein meat alternatives can help fill in the gaps in any vegan diet.